cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-daniel-chambre/index.md

 Today we're meeting Daniel Chambre, better known under his handle:
 [smiyc](https://github.com/smiyc/).
 Daniel is a DBA at WienIT, working part remotely from "the outskirts of Vienna".
-He first learned about CNP by/for EDB in late 2021, and then CloudNativePG at the time it was released.
+He first learned about CNP, EDB's Kubernetes operator for Postgres, in late 2021.
+The CloudNativePG project was spun off not much later.

-Daniel first got involved with the project by filing an Issue, that resulted in a discussion, in November 2022.
+Daniel first got involved with the project back in November 2022, by starting a discussion around how the controller manager demanded pvc resizing which was unsupported by the storageclass.
 He's been active in the project and the project's Slack channel(s) ever since.
-A new thing, previously Daniel wasn't really involved in any communities.
+This is the first open-source community Daniel has been an active part of.

 What got Daniel interested in technology in the first place was "fixing broken stuff", like VCRs, with his dad, and also a Commodore 64 (giving away his age there).
 Later Daniel got into PS2 soldering shenanigans.

 What he wishes hardest for that would get implemented in CloudNativePG are automated switchover / failover, to distributed replica cluster via service